HMS Flamborough (1697)

-HMS Flamborough was a member of the standardize 20-gun sixth rates built at the end of the 17th Century.
+HMS Flamborough was a member of the standardized 20-gun sixth rates built at the end of the 17th century.
 She was commissioned for service in Home waters, then Mediterranean.
 She was captured by the French in 1705 and scuttled.

 Flamborough was the first ship to bear this name in the Royal Navy.

 Construction

 She was ordered in the Fourth Batch of four ships from Chatham Dockyard to be built under the guidance of their Master Shipwright, Robert Lee.
 She was launched on 10 July 1697.

-Commissioned Service
+Commissioned service

-She was commissione on 28 June 1697 under Captain Robert Hughes, RN.
+She was commissione on 28 June 1697 under Captain Robert Hughes.
 She escorted the White Sea convoy in 1698.
 In 1699 she patrolled Irish waters.in 1701 she was assigned to the Yarmouth fishery.
 She was with Rooke's Fleet in 1702.
-Captain Josiah Mighells, RN became her commander on 31 March 1703 assigned to Shovell's fleet and went to the Medierranean.
+Captain Josiah Mighells, RN, became her commander on 31 March 1703 assigned to Shovell's fleet and went to the Mediterranean.
 1705 her commander was Captain John Hooper, RN.